d-vf/LSSP-crypto-communities/README.md

    * get_post_from_list.py
    * uses the list from 1 and gets all post (+ all nav pages) and store id, post, title, date and url
    * output folder: output_data/ (each topic)

-To do:
-approx 60000, that with 1  422.78 seconds per request would need more than 1 week to get all.
+- 3. Approx 60000, that with 1  422.78 seconds per request would need more than 1 week to get all.

 E.g
 * Navigating to page 1 of https://bitcointalk.org/index.php?topic=20333.0